Eastern Institute of Technology: History

 The Eastern Institute of Technology, as it is named today, was officially opened as the Hawke's Bay Community College by the Minister of Education, Phil Amos.
 Mr Amos laid the foundation stone, on 4 October 1975.
 In 1987 the Hawke's Bay Community College was renamed the Hawke's Bay Polytechnic.
-The next name change – to the ”Eastern Institute of Technology" occurred in 1996, the Institute's 21st year.
+The next name change – to the "Eastern Institute of Technology" occurred in 1996, the Institute's 21st year.
 The site of the main campus was donated to the people of Hawke's Bay at the time of the province's centenary by the late Margaret Hetley and in memory of her husband, Arnaud.

 EIT had 10,000 students in 2014.
 Approximately 400 international students study at EIT each year and come from over 40 different countries.
-It has its own Student Village across the road from the Hawke's Bay campus.

-A campus-wide wireless network, EIT Anywhere, allows students to use laptops or other mobile devices on campus.
+It has its own Student Village across the road from the Hawke's Bay campus.A campus-wide wireless network, EIT Anywhere, allows students to use laptops or other mobile devices on campus.
 EIT Online, EIT's learning management system, allows students and staff to share information, communicate and interact through online course sites.
 It is powered by Moodle, and in October 2008 EIT Hawke's Bay hosted the annual Moodle conference. with Martin Dougiamas as keynote speaker.
 The MoodleMoot was successful and described as "brilliantly run, fantastic speakers".

 In January 2011, EIT Hawkes Bay officially merged with Tairawhiti Polytechnic in Gisborne.
 On 1 April 2020, Eastern Institute of Technology was subsumed into New Zealand Institute of Skills & Technology alongside the 15 other Institutes of Technology and Polytechnics (ITPs).

+In mid-July 2025, the Vocational Education Minister Penny Simmonds announced that the Government would return EIT and nine other polytechnics to regional governance by 1 January 2026.